Please complete all assignments by the due date listed in WebCampus. You can work in groups but please submit the materials individually.

 • input:

-• coefs = a vector of length 2 specifying (in order) the intercept and slope of the relationship between “x” and the expected response
+• parms = a vector of length 3 specifying (in order) the intercept and slope of the relationship between “x” and the expected response (y hat), and a non-negative proportionality constant defining the relationship between the standard deviation of the residuals and y hat (sigma = c*|y_hat|)

 • suggested algorithm:

-• Use the defined linear model (defined by “sd_coefs”) to determine the expected value of the standard deviation of the response.
+• Use the defined linear model (defined by the final value fo ‘parms’) to determine the standard deviation of the response.
+Note that the standard deviation should now depend on the absolute value (magnitude) of the expected response.

 • return: